veizz/SMTPClient/README.md

 ```

 How to create a client via **factory** ? <br />
-It's simple, you only need that:
+It's simple, you only need to do this:
 ```PHP
 use utils\net\SMTP\ClientFactory;
 $client = ClientFactory::create("ssl://smtp.gmail.com:465");